Catfish Dispute: Entry to U.S. market

 After years of conflicts, the relationship between the U.S. and Vietnam was eventually brightened up when the embargo by the U.S. to Vietnam was lifted in 1995.
 Following this event, in December 2001, Vietnam and the U.S. signed a bilateral trade agreement (BTA) that resumed and formalized all trading status.
 Since the BTA became effective, Vietnam increasingly exports up to nearly $30.5 billion worth of their products including shoes, textiles, agricultural goods and other commodities to the U.S. In return, the U.S. exports approximately $5.5 billion in goods to Vietnam.
 Catfish was among the major exports of Vietnam to the U.S In 2014, catfish producers in Vietnam bred over 1.1 million tonnes and exported around 500 tonnes of catfish every month to the U.S. These figures represents 2 percent of fish consumed by American consumers.

 Trade war initiation

-In the U.S., catfish is raised generally in Mississippi, Arkansas and Louisiana in ponds.
+In the U.S., catfish is generally raised in Mississippi, Arkansas, and Louisiana in ponds.
 With the increasing number of catfish imported from Vietnam, U.S. domestic producers began to worry about their profit margins.
 In 2002, Vietnamese catfish captured around 20 percent of American frozen fish market.
 In 2012, this figure went up to 60 percent.
 American catfish producers decided to take proper measurement eventually.
 The Association of Catfish Farmers of America represented these American domestic producers to file lawsuits against the mass imports of Vietnamese catfish starting in 2001.